robert72127/alicedbv2/README.md

        Updating timestamp of internal tables possibly with garbage collection Computing out_tuples

-   Output: return out_queue of given node: this will be used by graph layer for chaining nodes
+   Output: return out_cache of given node: this will be used by graph layer for chaining nodes

    UpdateTimestamp: this will be called by output nodes it will update ts and propagate to input nodes